jekyllgrim/ZScript_Basics/07_Variables_and_data_types.md

 }
 ```

 This weird Imp will randomly change its `speed` and `scale` (inversely related) when being hit, up to 10 times.
 Notice that `speed` is multiplied and `scale` is divided always by the same value: so, *first* a random value between 0.8 and 1.2 is selected, and *then*, after it's chosen, the multiplication and division happen.
+So, when it's damaged, it either becomes faster and smaller, or slower and bigger.

 Variable `foo` in this example exists only inside that anonymous function and isn't available anywhere else.
 This is a **local** variable.